pommes-public/pommesdispatch/docs/index.rst

-.. pommes-dispatch documentation master file
+.. pommesdipatch documentation master file

-Welcome to pommes-dispatch's documentation!
+Welcome to pommesdipatch's documentation!
 ===========================================

 **A bottom-up fundamental power market model for the German electricity sector**

-This is the documentation of pommes-dispatch, the dispatch variant of the fundamental power market model *POMMES* (**PO**\wer **M**\arket **M**\odel of **E**\nergy and re **S**\ources).
+This is the documentation of pommesdipatch, the dispatch variant of the fundamental power market model *POMMES* (**PO**\wer **M**\arket **M**\odel of **E**\nergy and re **S**\ources).